freedomofpress/securedrop/docs/terminology.rst

 The *Source Interface* is the website that sources will access to submit documents and communicate with journalists.
-This site is hosted on the *Application Server* and can only be accessed over Tor.
+This site is hosted on the *Application Server* and can only be accessed through Tor.

 Instructions for using the *Source Interface* are available in our `Source Guide
 <https://docs.securedrop.org/en/latest/source.html>`__.